-Changed your mind about that Black Friday purchase?
-Know your refund rights
+Changed your mind about that Black Friday buy?
+Your refund rights

 There is no getting away from the Black Friday mega-discount day.
-Even in the run up to the American-adopted event, UK retailers have been slashing prices both in-store and online.
+Even in the run up to the American-adopted event, UK retailers were slashing prices both in-store and online.

-If you thought you’d bagged a bargain but it turns out it wasn’t such a great deal, or you made a last-minute spontaneous purchase that you simply can’t justify, we explain whether – and how – you can get a full refund.
+If you thought you’d bagged a bargain but it turns out it wasn’t such a great deal, you made a last-minute spontaneous purchase that can’t be justified or the good’s faulty, we explain whether – and how – you can get a full refund.

 Online vs in-store

-Under the Consumer Contracts Regulations which came into force in June 2014, you have 14 calendar days from the moment you receive the good to cancel the order and a further 14 days to actually send the goods back.
+Under the Consumer Contracts Regulations you have 14 calendar days from the moment you receive the good to cancel the order and a further 14 days to actually send the goods back.

 You should get a refund within 14 days of the seller getting the item back and it should include the basic cost of delivery too.